Pamir/oracle-deployment-automation/documentation/TEST.md

 3. Connect to the database:
 ```
-$ sqlplus / as sysadm
+$ sqlplus / as sysdba
 SQL> show user
 ```